-Imagine if you are lost in the woods without a compass, what survival skill advice will you follow?
+Imagine being lost in the woods without a compass; what survival skill advice will you follow?

-Don’t panic; just follow this essential survival skills advice “look where the moss grows on the trees because it always grows on the north side.”
+Don’t panic; follow this essential survival skills advice: “Look where the moss grows on the trees because it always grows on the north side.”

 Unfortunately, following this advice will make you lost, walking in circles.

-In this article, ten traditional survival skills advice will be scrutinized; we will explain why they do more harm than good.
+This article scrutinizes ten traditional survival skills advice; we will explain why they do more harm than good.
 Keep reading to see which survival skills information you are familiar with and what the experts recommend.

-The thought behind this is moss commonly grows on the north side of trees because the north side gets less sunlight, as the sun moves from east to west.
-Looking at moss on trees is not useful advice.
+The thought behind this is that moss commonly grows on the north side of trees because the north side gets less sunlight as the sun moves from east to west.
+Looking at moss on trees is not helpful advice.
 Trees can be shaded from any direction in the forest.
 As long as sunlight is lacking, moss will grow anywhere on a tree, as long as sunlight cannot reach it.

-Expert Survival Skills Advice- Invest in a compass and learn how to use it.
+Expert Advice- Invest in a compass and learn how to use it.

 The opposite is true; rubbing frostbitten skin only makes the problem worse.
-The friction generated by rubbing the surface of the skin will damage the tissues.
+The friction generated by rubbing the skin’s surface will damage the tissues.

-Expert Advice- If you get frostbitten, seek shelter from the cold.
+Expert Survival Skills Advice- If you get frostbitten, seek shelter from the cold.

 If you become frostbitten, do the following: